Hey Ya!: Composition

 "Hey Ya!" is a song in G major.
-Each cadential six-measure phrase is constructed using a change of meter on the fourth measure (creating a song with 22 beats in each phrase) and uses a I–IV–V–VI chord progression.
+Each cadential six-measure phrase is constructed using a change of meter on the fourth measure (creating a song with 22 quarter note beats per phrase) and uses a I–IV–V–VI chord progression.
 G major and C major chords are played for one and two 4/4 measures, respectively.
 André 3000 then uses a deceptive cadence after a 2/4 measure of the dominant D major chord, leading into two 4/4 measures of an E major chord (against a G note in the melody implying E minor).
 The song moves at a tempo of 159 beats per minute, and André's vocal range spans more than an octave and a half, from B3 to G5.

 The song opens with three pick-up beats as André 3000 counts "one, two, three, oh" (with the "oh" on beat 1) and then leads into the first verse.
 The lyrics begin to describe the protagonist's concerns and doubts about a romantic relationship.
 He wonders if they are staying together just "for tradition", as in the lines "But does she really wanna [mess around] / But can't stand to see me / Walk out the door?"
 André 3000 commented, "I think it's more important to be happy than to meet up to...the world's expectations of what a relationship should be.
 So this is a celebration of how men and women relate to each other in the 2000s".
 The song then leads into the chorus, which consists of the line "Hey ya!" repeated eight times, accompanied by a synthesizer performing the bassline.